KumareshBabuNS/simplemicroservices/README.md

 # Simple Microservices
 This is very simple microservices using Spring cloud Netflix Eureka and Service Discovery.
+This project is for beginners who willing to start learning Microservices using Spring Boot.

 # WebUIEurekaClientApplication
 It will serve as simple web ui to prompt for username and password.